 Another key area that executives are transforming as a part of their digital strategy is their business model.
 Digital transformation is about changing the way we do business.
 By digitally modifying business, CEOs can strive for higher ROIs while leveraging their current product or services.
 Businesses are augmenting their physical products with digital offerings.

-For instance, Barnes and Noble, one of the world’s largest bookseller, transformed their business model by enabling digital selling of contents and media online.
+For instance, Barnes and Noble, one of the world’s largest booksellers, transformed their business model by enabling digital selling of content and media online.
 Similar shifts from the traditional retail model to an e-commerce model is one of the typical business model transformations we can witness today.

 3. Customer Experience Transformation